artsy/hokusai/docs/Command_Reference.md

 * `hokusai local dev`

-  - `hokusai local dev start` - Start the development stack defined in `./hokusai/development.yml`.
+  - `hokusai local dev start` - Start the development environment defined in `./hokusai/development.yml`.
-  - `hokusai local dev stop` - Stop the development stack defined in `./hokusai/development.yml`.
+  - `hokusai local dev stop` - Stop the development environment defined in `./hokusai/development.yml`.
-  - `hokusai local dev status` - Print the status of the development stack.
+  - `hokusai local dev status` - Print the status of the development environment.
-  - `hokusai local dev logs` - Print logs from the development stack.
+  - `hokusai local dev logs` - Print logs from the development environment.
-  - `hokusai local dev run` - Run a command in the development stack's container with the name 'project-name' in hokusai/config.yml.
+  - `hokusai local dev run` - Run a command in the development environment's container with the name 'project-name' in hokusai/config.yml.
-  - `hokusai local dev clean` - Stop and remove all containers in the stack.
+  - `hokusai local dev clean` - Stop and remove all containers in the environment.

 * `hokusai local build` - Build the docker image defined in ./hokusai/common.yml.
-* `hokusai local test` - Start the testing stack defined `hokusai/test.yml` and exit with the return code of the test command.
+* `hokusai local test` - Start the testing environment defined `hokusai/test.yml` and exit with the return code of the test command.
 * `hokusai local push` - Build and push an image to the AWS ECR project repo.

 ### Hokusai remote